NBA Rumors: Los Angeles Lakers Could Sign Joakim Noah To Beef Up Center Rotation, Per ‘LA Sports Hub’

 While the Knicks have yet to waive or trade Joakim Noah, Los Angeles Sports Hub wrote that the team might need to do so if they want to have enough salary cap space in the 2019 offseason to sign top-tier free agents such as Kyrie Irving and Jimmy Butler, who have both been rumored to be among the Knicks’ top targets next summer.
 Currently, Noah is still owed close to $38 million for the remaining two years of his contract.

-Despite decent career averages of 8.9 points and 9.3 rebounds per game, multiple All-Star game appearances and 2014 Defensive Player of the Year honors, Joakim Noah has struggled in his last two seasons with the Knicks.
-The 33-year-old center has played in only 53 games and averaged 4.6 points and 4.7 rebounds since coming to New York, and was limited to just seven games in the 2017-18 season after dealing with lingering injuries and falling out of the team’s rotation.
+Despite decent career averages of 8.9 points and 9.3 rebounds per game, multiple All-Star game appearances, and 2014 Defensive Player of the Year honors, Joakim Noah has struggled in his last two seasons with the Knicks.
+The 33-year-old center has played in only 53 games and averaged 4.6 points and 4.7 rebounds since coming to New York.
+He was limited to just seven games in the 2017-18 season after dealing with lingering injuries and falling out of the team’s rotation.